List of characters in The Lego Movie franchise: Rex Dangervest

-Rex "Radical Emmet Xtreme" Macheteninjastar Dangervest (voiced by Chris Pratt in The Lego Movie 2: The Second Part, and J. P. Karliak in The Lego Movie 2 Videogame) is a space-traveling galaxy-defending archaeologist, cowboy, raptor-trainer and the main antagonist of The Lego Movie 2: The Second Part.
+Rex "Radical Emmet Xtreme" Macheteninjastar Dangervest (voiced by Chris Pratt in The Lego Movie 2: The Second Part, and J. P. Karliak in The Lego Movie 2 Videogame) is a space-traveling galaxy-defending archaeologist, cowboy and raptor-trainer who is the main antagonist of The Lego Movie 2: The Second Part.
 As his character implies, he is a spoof combination of Pratt's Peter Quill / Star-Lord, Owen Grady and Joshua Faraday roles from the Marvel Cinematic Universe, Jurassic World series and The Magnificent Seven (2016) respectively.
 His mention of being an "archaeologist" is based on rumours that Pratt could play a future Indiana Jones.
 A Master Breaker, Rex teaches Emmet how to be "tough" like him, and also "helps" Emmet save his friends, despite his warning to Emmet that almost nobody, not even a professional Master Builder, stands a chance against Wa'Nabi.

-He is later revealed to be a nihilistic, embittered version of Emmet from the future who seeks to trigger the occurrence of Armamageddon, keeping him in existence, while locking the Lego and Duplo figures in eternal storage, as revenge for being left alone.
-His time machine was made out of parts of Doc Brown's DeLorean, Bill and Ted's phone booth, the TARDIS, "H.G.
-Wells' bicycle thing", "whatever Skynet is using," and a certain hot tub.
+However, he is later revealed to be a nihilistic, alternative and embittered version of Emmet from the future who seeks to trigger the occurrence of Armamageddon, keeping him in existence, while locking the Lego and Duplo figures in eternal storage, as retribution for being left alone.
 After Armamageddon is thwarted and Rex's time machine is destroyed, Rex's future is rewritten as he fades away.
-He calls his fate "Back to the Future-ing" (although it also alludes to Star-Lord's being wiped from existence in Avengers: Infinity War) and shows redemption but states, "No regrets" except for not trademarking this same line.
+He calls his fate "Back to the Future-ing" and shows redemption as he makes peace with his former enemies but states, "No regrets" except for not trademarking this same line.

 Rex's Velociraptors

-Rex gathers many Velociraptors from prehistoric times in his time-travelling ship.
+Rex gathers many Velociraptors from prehistory in his time-travelling ship.
 They are spoofs of Owen Grady's raptors from Jurassic World.
 Their names include: